dl-alexandre/SymbolGrid/README.md

    * It is only one person per issue, except where noted.
 * **Fork** this repo
 * **Clone** the repo to your machine (do **not** open Xcode yet)
-* In the same folder that contains the `Basic-Car-Maintenance.xcconfig.template`, run this command, in Terminal, to create a new Xcode configuration file (which properly sets up the signing information)
+* In the same folder that contains the `SymbolGrid.xcconfig.template`, run this command, in Terminal, to create a new Xcode configuration file (which properly sets up the signing information)

 ```sh
 cp SymbolGrid.xcconfig.template SymbolGrid.xcconfig